fnx-io/fnx_rest/README.md

     client.accepts("text/csv", myCsvDeserializeFunction);
     client.produces("text/csv", myCsvSerializeFunction);

 This configuration is inherited by client's children.

-## Custom HTTP client

-This client is mainly intended for client side, but you can use it on server side too, just provide custom HTTP client to the RestClient constructor.

-     RestClient(HttpClient httpClient, RestClient parent, String url, {Map<String, String> headers});

-For usage on the web client use convenient predefined client:

-    RestClient root = HttpRestClient.root("/api/v1");

 ## Work in progress